lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/glossary.rst

 .. container:: justify

-    Energy minimization are used to find a stable configuration for a given system.
+    Energy minimization is used to find a stable configuration for a given system.

 Neighbor list
 =============

 .. container:: justify

-    *Neighbor list* enumerates all pairs of atoms with separation smaller than the cutoff distance.
+    *Neighbor list* enumerates all pairs of atoms with a separation smaller than the cutoff distance.

 NVE ensemble